I had to mull this post over.

 A glimpse of the inner workings…

-The guy offered to show me is vieja (old) engine.
-I have no idea what I was looking at.
-LOL
+Then he offered to show me is vieja (old) engine.
+I had no idea what I was looking at.

 I loved this hood ornament.. snazzy!